lowdefy/lowdefy/packages/website/pages/blog/categories/case_studies/ingrain-complaints/content.md

 ### Updating the Customer

-Once a complaint is logged, the solution generate a unique reference number, and the client would receive an in-app and email notifications on case updates, for example when relevant company representative have been assigned to the case.
+Once a complaint is logged, the solution generates a unique reference number, and the client receives an in-app and email notifications on case updates, for example when relevant company representative have been assigned to the case.

 Clients always have access their previous complaints, and the system can automatically generate a PDF summary document with a summary of the complaint and its resolution, or even allow the customer to reopen the case if necessary.